Lightning-Universe/Training-Studio_app/docs/source/workflows/run_sweep.rst

       --model.gamma="uniform(0.5, 0.8)" \
       --data.batch_size="categorical([32, 64])"

-Finally, your code is uploaded to the App and the Training Studio App responds the Sweep ``1dbfed8a`` was launched.
+Finally, your code is uploaded to the App and the Training Studio App responds that the Sweep ``1dbfed8a`` was launched.

 .. code-block::